The Washington State University Pullman Catalog

 505 Teaching Practicum 1 May be repeated for credit; cumulative maximum 4 credits.
 Supervised experience in classroom teaching; classroom preparation for lectures, discussions, laboratories; preparation and grading of exams.
 Typically offered Fall and Spring.
 S, F grading.

 506 Research Presentations 2 Course Prerequisite: Admission to the Crop Science or Soil Science graduate degree program.
 Learn and practice skills needed to prepare and effectively present scientific information orally to a range of audiences in a variety of formats and technologies.
-(Crosslisted course offered as CROP SCI 506; SOIL SCI 506).
+(Crosslisted course offered as CROP SCI 506; SOIL SCI 506.)
 Typically offered Fall.

 508 Environmental Spatial Statistics 3 Theoretical introduction and practical training in spatial data analysis for graduate students in the environmental sciences.
-(Crosslisted course offered as SOIL SCI 508, STAT 508).
 Required preparation must include undergraduate statistics through applied multiple regression.
+(Crosslisted course offered as SOIL SCI 508, STAT 508.)
 Typically offered Spring.
 Cooperative: Open to UI degree-seeking students.

 511 Science Writing Workshop 2 Instruction, tools, and peer review support to write graduate research proposal or journal article.
-(Crosslisted course offered as CROP SCI 511, ENTOM 511, SOIL SCI 511).
+(Crosslisted course offered as CROP SCI 511, ENTOM 511, SOIL SCI 511.)
 Typically offered Spring.

 513 Environmental Soil Physics 3 Physical properties of soils and their relationships to moisture, aeration, and temperature; plant-soil-atmospheric relationships; solute transport and soil salinity.
 Recommended preparation: SOIL SCI 201 and general physics.
 Typically offered Odd Years - Fall.
 Cooperative: Open to UI degree-seeking students.